crs553/mp4-cutter/README.md

 # autoeditor-autorun-script
-Python auto editor and ffmpeg script for cutting silence out of videos My specific use case is for lectures
+Python batch script using auto editor and ffmpeg for cutting silence out of videos<br>
+My specific use case is for lectures

 # Requirements: